-In 2021, the number of Internet access services provided to B2C customers in the contract model remained at a stable level of 2,006 thousand.
-A factor that supports the maintenance of our Internet RGU base is the constantly improving quality of our telecommunications network - a consequence of the investments we made, exemplified by the rapid roll-out of the 5G network and the gradual modernization of our fixed-line network.
+In the analyzed period, the number of Internet access services provided to B2C customers in the contract model remained at a stable level and amounted to 1,998 thousand as at the end of the fourth quarter of 2022.
+A factor supporting our Internet RGU base is the constantly improving quality of our telecommunications networks - a consequence of our investments, exemplified by the high quality 5G network covering over 50% of Poland's population and the gradual modernization of our fixed-line network.

 We observe a steadily increasing saturation of our B2C customer base with integrated services, which is reflected in the growing ratio of contract services per customer.
-As at the end of 2021 every customer had on average 2.23 contract services (+1.8% YoY).
-We believe that further saturation of our customer base with integrated services, including our flagship product smartDOM to which we systematically add new products, will positively influence the growth of the number of contract RGUs provided by us in the future.
+As at the end of December 2022, every customer had on average 2.24 contract services (+0.4% YoY).
+We believe that further saturation of our customer base with integrated services, including our flagship product smartDOM to which we systematically add new products, will positively influence the growth of the number of contract RGUs provided by us in the future and will support keeping the churn rate at a low level.